Ohio Classic: Event cancelled

-Return of an African American Tradition
+Return of an African American tradition

 Organizer John Pace cancelled the Ohio Classic in 2006 because the cost of producing a Classic in an NFL stadium with Division 1AA Historically Black Colleges and Universities had become cost prohibitive.
 Pace said in 2021 a Classic can be produced in a MLS Soccer stadium with Division II football programs at less than half the cost of his previous Ohio Classic budget, when the event rotated between Cincinnati and Cleveland.
 A 2021 event could generate a significant economic impact at a time when it is truly needed and raise $300,000 for scholarships and Historically Black Colleges and Universities.
 Pace plans to produce Classic For Columbus in Columbus, Ohio August, 2021 with support from a number of community groups and the Greater Columbus Sports Commission, according to Business First.

 Pace said that in 2022, Classic For Columbus could become the Ohio Classic.
 Classic For Columbus (CFC) will be a weeklong celebration of educational, existential and cultural programs that complement a Jamboree Festival and football game showcasing Historically Black Colleges and Universities (HBCUs.).
 CFC will be held in conjunction with the National Black Alumni Reunion conference where alumni chapters from Predominantly White Institutions (PWIs) and Historically Black Colleges and Universities (HBCUs) come together for a week of chapter development seminars, social engagement training, and networking.

-In early May of 2020, the CFC committee, composed of leaders from fraternities, sororities, collegiate black alumni chapters and service organizations held their first meeting to determine if the African American community in Central Ohio would support an HBCU football Classic in 2021.
+In early May 2020, the CFC committee, composed of leaders from fraternities, sororities, collegiate black alumni chapters and service organizations held their first meeting to determine if the African American community in Central Ohio would support an HBCU football Classic in 2021.
 Classics have a long history of attracting large numbers of visitors who fill up hotels and spend money at local businesses.
 Accordingly, the committee believes CFC can be part of Central Ohio's post COVID-19 economic recovery plan.

 Shortly after that first meeting, the civil unrest, sparked by the murder of George Floyd by a police officer, highlighted the need for an event like CFC that can help bring the community together.
 The committee garnered support from African American organizations and in sixty days, secured pledges for over 4,250 $45 football game tickets, with more pledges coming in monthly.
 In July 2020, the committee voted to create an organization to operate the event and Classic For Columbus was incorporated as an Ohio nonprofit.